GaalexxC/nginxubuntu-php5/README.md

 2. wget https://github.com/GaryCornell/nginxubuntu-php5/raw/master/nginxubuntu_v202.tar.gz

+3. tar -xvzf nginxubuntu_v202.tar.gz

-3. cd nginxubuntu
+4. cd nginxubuntu

-4. chmod u+x auto_create_web.sh
+5. chmod u+x auto_create_web.sh

-5. ./auto_create_web.sh yourdomain.com
+6. ./auto_create_web.sh yourdomain.com

-6. Just follow the prompts
+7. Just follow the prompts

-7. Edit domain.vhost accordingly.
+8. Edit domain.vhost accordingly.
 The vhost is updated with the latest security features for SSL if using a cert you must uncomment and make sure paths are correct.
 The script sets up the standard path $HOME/$USER/ssl to cert/key/trusted_chain.pem but of course you must supply the files. root path/logs path/php-fpm unix socket and sessions paths are setup and work out of the box for you but can be edited for custom paths.

 ## License